 How do you run a lactate threshold test on your device?

 The best way to measure your lactate threshold is by taking blood samples while completing a graded run test.
-But for a casual runner, simply taking the test using your Garmin device produces results to a suitable accuracy.
+But for a casual runner, simply taking the test using your Garmin device produces results with suitable accuracy.

 Before you take the test, an accurate maximum heart rate setting and established VO2 Max estimate are required to obtain an accurate estimate.